Secure, accurate and tax-compliant e-invoices without any extra work - all with Banqup.

 These changes will not only benefit governments, but also business itself.
 A common invoice format will reduce costs.
 This means no more manual input of invoice data and no more documents that appear in automated accounting systems.

-From 2028, the European Union will make it mandatory for all Member States to exchange electronic invoices via the Peppol network when trading between EU countries.
+The European Commission has tabled a draft directive that will require all businesses to exchange electronic invoices via the Peppol network from 2028 when trading between EU countries.

 An increasing number of countries, including Poland and Latvia, are making the exchange of e-invoices mandatory between businesses and within a country.
 We can probably expect similar requirements in Lithuania in the near future.

-So switching to e-invoicing today would mean smoother changes for business in the future.
+So switching to e-invoicing today would mean smoother changes for businesses in the future.

 Simplify your invoicing and receipt processes with Banqup.